PapersOfMathieuNls/clever-commit/combined.md

 ## Project Repository Selection {#sec:rep}

-In collaboration with Ubisoft developers, we selected 12 major software systems developed at Ubisoft to evaluate the effectiveness of CLEVER.
+In collaboration with Ubisoft developers, we selected 12 major software projects (i.e., systems) developed at Ubisoft to evaluate the effectiveness of CLEVER.
 These systems continue to be actively maintained by thousands of developers.
 Ubisoft projects are organized by game engines.
 A game engine can be used in the development of many high-budget games.
 The projects selected for this case study are related to the same game engine.
-For confidentiality and security reasons, neither the name nor the characteristics of these projects are provided.
+For confidentiality and security reasons, neither the names nor the characteristics of these projects are provided.
 We can however disclose that the size of these systems altogether consists of millions of lines of code.

 ## Project Dependency Analysis {#sec:dependencies}

 Figure \ref{fig:dep-graph} shows the project dependency graph.
-As shown in Figure \ref{fig:dep-graph}, these projects are interconnected.
+As shown in Figure \ref{fig:dep-graph}, these projects are highly interconnected.
 A review of each cluster shows that this partitioning divides projects in terms of their high-level functionalities.
-For example, one cluster is related to a particular given family of video games whereas the other can be another family.
-This project partitioning has been successfully validated by 11 software developers at Ubisoft.
+For example, one cluster is related to a particular given family of video games, whereas the other cluster refers to another family.
+We showed this partitioning to 11 experienced software developers and ask them to validate it.
+They all agreed that the results of this automatic clustering is accurate and reflects well the various projects group of the company.

 ## Building a Database of Defect-Commits and Fix-Commits {#sub:golden}